 It does have the characteristics of what could be described as outsider art and can be easily viewed of as such.
 The problem here is that "outsider art" itself was a patronising term used by an artworld that has trouble accepting anything that doesn't fit within its own set rules.
 The irony now is that many who call themselves outsider artists were actually professionally trained and simply use the term these days as a cash-in on the growing trend for such artworks.

-In other words, there's no such thing as outsider art - unless you're a complete twat.
+In other words, there's no such thing as outsider art.

 3. How big are your artworks?